Plagiarism isn't just a problem for news articles in newspapers. It is an issue that has been plaguing the internet for a long time now.

 How to Deal With Content Scraping

-Now that you know how to find content scrapers, let’s see how you can deal with them.
+Now that you know how to find content scrapers, let’s see how you can deal with scraped content.

 1. Adding Links

 It is important to create as many internal links as possible within your website.
-These links point to your older articles that are relevant to the one readers are viewing currently.
+These links point to your older articles on web pages that are relevant to the one readers are viewing currently.

-Interlinking helps your readers find new articles with ease and also makes the process of crawling easy for search engines.
+Interlinking helps your readers find new articles with ease and also makes the web crawlers process easy for search engines.